AlexandriaDAO/core/src/alex_frontend/public/README.md

 - Qdrant (incomplete): Creates vector search engines from the contents of books.
 - Whatever else we might be needed for new apps.

-Alexandria provides no storage or compute resources for LibModules, but only saves encrypted versions of the keys and performs compatability checks on them.
-LibModules are otherwise entirely managed and maintained by the ecosystem of Librarians.
+Alexandria provides the re-usable code bundles to interact with our smart contracts.
+LibModules' API-related compute is otherwise entirely managed by the ecosystem of Librarians.

 ### AppModules

-For developers, LibModules are made accessible to partner apps as customizable building blocks.
-ArWeave for example will be used in many Alexandria apps for uploading, searching and displaying in content in various ways.
+These make LibModules accessible to partner apps as customizable UI building blocks.
+ArWeave for example will be used in many Alexandria apps for uploading, searching and displaying in content in various ways, and a UI toolkit is provided with this functionality built-in.

 These modules can be preloaded in any third party apps as template UIs, with all platform economics automatically preserved.
-Any developers can layer these toolkits as building blocks with custom parameters to create their desired features.
+Any developers can layer these toolkits with custom parameters to create their desired features.

 ## Part 2: Token Economics and Mechanics